whatsBehind/online-chat/README.md

 ### GetOnlineUsers
 - Client sends a request to server
-- Server check `MessagePublisherManager`, get all online users' id
+- Server checks `MessagePublisherManager`, get all online users' id
 - Server sends a response back to client
 - Client renders online users' id in terminal